alexlshaw/TBGrid/README.md

 ## Assets
 Some assets with larger filesizes are excluded from the repo.
 At the moment this includes:
 - Animations
+> Data/Animation/Idle.dae
 > Data/Animation/Taunt.dae
 - Rigged Models
 > Data/Animation/X Bot.dae

-If trying to run this project without access to these assets, you can replace them with standard models/animations freely available from Mixamo.
+These assets (or suitable equivalents) can be downloaded freely from [Mixamo](https://www.mixamo.com).

 ## Attribution